![]() |

 “Well, I think they are Marrakech Lemons,” I said.
 “I bought some last year and didn't know what to do with them and I'm afraid they ended up as potpourri.”

-“Oh those are Marrakech Lemons,” said the school-marmish lady standing behind me, with an authoratative look that brooked no argument.
+“Oh those are definitely Marrakech Lemons,” said the school-marmish lady standing behind me, with an authoratative look that brooked no argument.

 “Yes,” I said, “but it says Citron Beldi on the box, not Marrakech Lemons.”